JaKooLit/Hyprland-Dots/README.md

 - check out this page [FAQ](https://github.com/JaKooLit/Hyprland-Dots/wiki/FAQ) and [UNSOLVED ISSUES](https://github.com/JaKooLit/Hyprland-Dots/wiki/Known_Issues)

-### ‼️ ⁉️ Debian and Ubuntu Users ATTENTION!
-- to update your dots, follow [THIS](https://github.com/JaKooLit/Hyprland-Dots/wiki/Install_&_Update#--debian-and-ubuntu-hyprland-dots-updating-notes-)

 #### 🙋 QUESTIONS ?!?! ⁉️
 - FAQ!
 Yes you can use these dotfiles to other distro!
 Just ensure to install proper packages first!
 If it makes you feel better, I use same config on my Gentoo:)
 - QUICK HINT!
 Click the HINT!
 Waybar module (note only available in Waybar default and Simple-L [TOP] layout).
 Can be launched by Keybind `SUPER H`